 I hereby rededicate myself to being more discerning about trends.
 These are the questions I’ll consider:

-- Who has recommended it?
-I value the recommendations from a very small handful of bloggers such as Anne Bogel and our own Tsh Oxenreider, and I have a few savvy friends whose recommendations are invariably gold.
+I value the recommendations from a very small handful of writers such as Anne Bogel and our own Tsh Oxenreider, and I have a few savvy friends whose recommendations are invariably gold.
 I really don’t need to know what O Magazine thinks I should do this weekend or what Amazon.com’s algorithms are promoting.

 I may not always know the answers to these questions.
 Still, I hope they will slow me down enough to identify why I really want to try or buy something – or, just as importantly, to discover why I don’t.